nrdcg/goinwx/README.md

-# goinwx
-INWX Go API client
+# INWX Go API client

 This go library implements some parts of the official INWX XML-RPC API.

-Full API documentation can be found [here](https://www.inwx.de/en/help/apidoc)
+Full API documentation can be found [here](https://www.inwx.de/en/help/apidoc).

 The following parts are implemented:
 * Account